A component will be loaded on start if a section (ie.

 You can override a built-in component by having a component with the same name in your

-config/custom_components folder.
-This is not recommended and will probably break things!
+config/custom_components/*folder*.
+Note that overriding build-in components is not recommended and will probably break things!

 Home Assistant will use the directory that contains your config file as the directory that holds your customizations.
 By default this is the